Skip to content

 The LLMO Framework: A Standard for AI Discoverability

-The LLMO Framework defines five core components that determine whether AI systems can discover, understand, and accurately cite your content.
+The LLMO Framework defines six core components — Knowledge Clarity, Structural Formatting, Retrieval Signals, Authority Signals, Citation Signals, and Coherence Signals — that together determine whether AI systems can discover, understand, and accurately cite your content.
+Each component is scored 0-3, for a maximum site score of 18 points.

 Is your content clear enough for AI to understand and summarize accurately?